AugurProject/augur/README.md

 Install go-ethereum ([installation instructions](https://github.com/ethereum/go-ethereum/wiki)).
 Add a new account with `geth account new` and then start the client with `geth --rpc --rpccorsdomain 'http://localhost:8080'  --shh --unlock primary`.

+### Local or Docker

+You can launch augur-client locally with the instructions that follow, or run it in docker with: `docker run -p 8080:8080 carver/augur-client`.
+(To build it locally, run `docker build -t augur-client . && docker run -p 8080:8080 augur-client`)

 ### Building augur-client

 Install [Node.js](https://nodejs.org/), then: